stahta01/wxCode_components/trunk/wxCode/components/ledpanel/ReadMe.txt

  Installation - win32
  --------------------

- sorry no buildfile
+ build-file but I don't now if it is realy working

  Installation - unix
  -------------------

- I don't now, is corrently only testet on WinXP.
+ Build-file but I don't now if it is realy working.

  ChangeLog
  ---------